GuduleLapointe/w4os/readme.txt

 * responsive profile display for smartphones
 * fix duplicate admin notices
 * fix squished profile picture
+* try to guess new avatar name from user_login if first name and last name not provided

 = 2.2.5 =
 * added Partner, Wants, Skills and RL to web profile